jayren3996/iTEBD.jl/README.md

 canonical(A::Array{T,3},B::Array{T,3}; check=true)
 ```

-when ```check=true``` , it will check whether the dominent eigenvalue of the transfer matrix is degenerate.
-If so, it means the iMPS is in a superposional "cat state", i.e. the MPS state can be reduced to smaller dimension by specifying boundary states.

-What  a checked canonical function does is that it will choose a boundary state (default to be equally superpositional state) to reduced the MPS dimension.
-And if the system is gapped, different choices of boundary should not influence the bulk state.
+The canonical algorithm given by (Vidal, 2008) requires the dominent eigenvalue of the transfer matrix non-degenerate.
+While in ```check=true``` mode, it will choose a boundary state (default to be equally-superpositional state) to make sure the algorithm works.
+However, no guarantee that the canonicalized MPS is of the simpleast form (the dimension of MPS may be further reduced).